-The scalars and buses shown in the Name column of the wave viewer represent the names of the probe design objects in the waveform (see Figure 12-3).
+The scalars and buses shown in the Name column of the wave viewer represent the names of the probe design objects in the waveform (see the following figure).
 These correspond to the hardware probes of the ILA core (see the get_hw_probes Tcl command).